maythovens-third/ReviewsAPI/README.md

 # ReviewsAPI

 This is an API service that provides consumer review information for a project titled Project Catwalk.
 Project Catwalk is an e-commerce site with a large quantity of clothing and footwear products.
-As stated previously, this API service provides all information about the ratings & reviews of a certain product in the catalog.
+As stated previously, this API service provides all information about the ratings & reviews of products in the catalog.
 Project Catwalk uses 3 separate services for its required data.

 Current Host:
 The API can currently by found at: